5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 # Advanced Patching Techniques

 ## Really hacky Binary Rename patches
-A usual application of using binary renames is to disable a `Device` or `Method` in the `DSDT` so macOS doesn't recognize it, so we can either modify or replace it via an SSDT.
+A usual application of binary renames is to disable a `Device` or `Method` in the `DSDT` so macOS doesn't recognize it, so we can either modify or replace it via an SSDT.

-But besides that you can also use binary renames in a rather unconventional way to enable or disable a device by literally breaking the section in such a way that only the desired parts of it remain intact.
+But besides that you can also use binary renames in rather unconventional ways to enable or disable a device by literally manipulating section(s) of the `DSTD` in such a way that only the desired parts of it remain intact.

 ### Risks
 ACPI binary renaming affects other Operating Systems when using OpenCore for booting.

-### Example: Enabling HPET
+### Example: Enabling `HPET`
 Let's take enabling `HPET` for example.
 We want it to return `0x0F` for `_STA`.
 Here's the renaming rule:

 **Find**: `00 A0 08 48 50` &rarr; "00 = {; A0 = If ......"</br>